17 Best Festivals in June Around the World in 2025

 June is a great month for festival-goers!
 With some of the world’s most popular music, art, and culture events taking place in various locations around the globe, there are plenty of incredible festivals in June to explore.

-From Primavera Sound in Barcelona to Mighty Hoopla Festival in London and Inti Raymi in Peru, June has a festival for everyone.
+From Primavera Sound in Barcelona to Mighty Hoopla Festival in London and Inti Raymi in Peru, June has a festival for all.

 1. Primavera Sound in Barcelona